 Many hilarious memes are made up of an image removed from its background, then superimposed on a bursty background (witness popular iterations of the Socially Awkward Penguin, Success Kid, and Philosoraptor memes).

 Getting this look is ludicrously easy with PicMonkey—our Comic Heroes swatches in Collage are ready for all your witty words and images.
 Make a single-celled collage, fill that cell with a memerific bursting swatch (choose Comic Heroes from the drop-down menu in the Swatches tab) then click Edit collage.
 Your creation will open in the Editor.
-Add your image as an overlay with the Add your own button in the Overlays tab, and your witty words with the text tool.
+Add your image as an graphic with the Add your own button in the Graphics tab, and your witty words with the text tool.

 Sometimes hilarity ensues when we use our powers of observation, and realize that two things share a commonality.
 And then we share that insight with the rest of the world with a side-by-side comparison meme.